Bitpainter75/FerrumPix/README.md

 Search can combine normal text with metadata such as camera, ISO, aperture, focal length, date taken and image size.
 Batch tools are available from the context menu and from the footer menu.

+Wherever a batch run resizes photos, the size can be given as width and height or as a single *Long edge* value that limits whichever edge is longer, so a stack of landscape and portrait shots comes out at one consistent size; the aspect ratio is kept, and *Do not enlarge* leaves smaller images alone.
+A watermark in *Export to* normally has its size and margin measured against the original and shrinks with it — *Don't scale watermark with image* applies it after the resize at the size you set, so it looks the same on every output size.

 Ratings, colour labels and keywords are read from XMP sidecar files written by Lightroom, darktable or digiKam, so a collection you tagged elsewhere shows up here.
 Only empty fields are filled and keywords are merged — nothing you set in FerrumPix is overwritten.

 The sidebar is split into *Folders*, *Immich* and *Favourites*.
 Folders, Immich entries and saved searches can be pinned to Favourites by right-click, then reordered or removed; the *Immich* tab only appears when a server is configured.

 Printing works from the context menu, the footer menu or with `Ctrl+P`.
 A multiple selection becomes a multi-page document, or a contact sheet with 4, 9 or 16 images per page.
+The images-per-page setting is an upper limit rather than a fixed grid: a page carrying fewer photos gets larger cells instead of leaving the rest of the sheet empty, and the split into rows and columns follows the orientations of the photos on it.
 The dialog can print borderless, and for a single selected image it can repeat the same photo several times on a sheet.
+Photos you edited are printed the way you edited them — the recipe beside a RAW, PSD or project file is applied, so the print matches what the editor shows.

+Several photos can also be laid out as a collage from the same menus, with a choice of layouts and background, and written as JPEG, PNG, WEBP, PDF or as an `.fpx` project that can be developed further in the editor.
+Every format FerrumPix can open works as a source, RAW, PSD and projects included.

 ## Viewer